-- 1 Select Library Master Setup menu > Sales Tax Code Maintenance. - 2 Enter a code in the Tax Code field and type a description in the Description field.

-- 3 If the tax code you are defining has a limit, type it in the Taxable Limit field.
+- 1 Select Library Master Setup menu > Sales Tax Code Maintenance. - 2 Enter a code in the Tax Code field and type a description in the Description field. - 3 If the tax code you are defining has a limit, type it in the Taxable Limit field.
 For example, some tax jurisdictions have a limit for the amount of sales tax that can be defined on an invoice, sales order, or receipt. - 4 In the Short Description field, type a short description.
 This description will be used when printing tax detail on forms. - 5 Complete one of the following options: - Select the Calculate Sales Tax on Retention check box to calculate sales tax on the invoice amount less retention. - Clear the Calculate Sales Tax on Retention check box to calculate the sales tax on the full invoice amount, regardless of retention.
-For more information, see Sales Tax Code Maintenance - Fields in the Help system. - 6 Complete one of the following options:

-NOTE
+For more information, see Sales Tax Code Maintenance - Fields in the Help system. - 6 Complete one of the following options: - Select the Expense to Vendor/Item check box to allocate the non-recoverable portion of purchase's sales tax to the vendor's expense account in Accounts Payable or to the inventory account in Purchase Order. - Clear the Expense to Vendor/Item check box if the non-recoverable portion is not to be allocated.
+For more information, see Sales Tax Code Maintenance - Fields in the Help system. - 7 Complete one of the following options: - Select the Tax on Tax check box if this tax code is subject to taxation by other tax jurisdictions, and proceed to step 8. - Clear the Tax on Tax check box if the tax code is not subject to tax on tax, and proceed to step 9.
+For more information, see Sales Tax Code Maintenance - Fields in the Help system. - 8 If you selected the Tax on Tax check box, enter a class to be used for tax-on-tax calculations in the Tax Class field (next to the Tax on Tax check box). - 9 For each tax class defined (except for tax class NT which cannot be maintained or deleted), complete the following fields: - a Select the Sales check box to calculate sales tax for this code, or clear the Sales check box if sales tax should not be calculated. - b In the Tax Rate field, type the tax rate percentage to use for calculating taxes.

+Note

 The Calculate

 Sales Tax on

 Retention check

 box is available

 only if the Job

 Cost module is

 installed.